 ~ Advocate-News staff

-Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
-Be aware of any holidays or special closures.
-Alternate Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Working Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Note any holidays or special closure days.
+Other Contact Options: If the main phone number isn’t working, try contacting them through email or social media.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Check Representative's Identity: Verify the identity of the person you are talking to.
 Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to get advice from a certified privacy legal expert to ensure conformity and to safeguard your rights and interests.
+Before proceeding with any legal matters, consider understanding local $stateName state laws.
+It is also advisable to seek guidance from a licensed privacy legal counsel to ensure conformity and to preserve your rights and interests.
 You can find more information here by looking up a licensed privacy law specialist.

-Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
-Operational Status: Make sure the business is open on your planned visit day, including any public holidays.
+Check Weather: Look at the weather forecast for the area before you visit.
+Confirm Operational Hours: Make sure the business is open on your planned visit day, including any public holidays.

-Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
+Reporting Legal Issues: If you face any legal issues or disputes, keep a record and consult with a legal expert.
 Consider reporting the issue to consumer protection agencies.
-Report Listing Problems: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Submit a report using the following form: Contact Us Form
+Address Listing Errors: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
+Fill out this form to let us know: Contact Us Form